16th June 2021

 With such statistics, it’s also no surprise that there’s an ocean of WordPress developers available for hire.
 So how do you choose one, and what do you look for when outsourcing WordPress development?

-There are many reasons agencies look for overseas Wordpress developers to use on their projects.
+There are many reasons agencies look for overseas WordPress developers to use on their projects.
 All companies are hesitant about hiring permanent staff these days as projects and clients come and go.

-The last thing an agency wants to do is hire someone only to let them go after the project is finished, making sense to look for remote Wordpress developers.
+The last thing an agency wants to do is hire someone only to let them go after the project is finished, making sense to look for remote WordPress developers.

 In our case, agencies reach out to us when they have work they cannot deliver and are faced with increasing staff or choosing a partner to support; they frequently choose the latter.